Axiver/inc-pet-projects/README.md

 # inc-pet-projects
-A collection of all pet projects done by Xavier and Khant Zaw during Project INC AY23/24
+A collection of all pet projects done during Project INC AY23/24

 ## ums
 A pet project focused on user security and error handling